dogbutcat/dracula/README.md

 ### `DEV` (__Boolean__)

   `DEV` property is set server whether running under DEV mode, `true` means dev mode, default: true

+### `manifestPath` (__String__)

+  `manifestPath` means the file path which bundled resources for web, main for filter out which dynamic import chunks will be loaded and told browser which chunks should be waiting before load content.

 ### `ipPass` (__Object__)